-Our Menpo dataset experiments are two fold: first we perform a cross-dataset experiment were we train the model without any training data from Menpo.
-We evaluate the model on Menpo train set and compare to a number of stateof-the-art approaches.
+We perform a cross-dataset experiment were we train the model without any training data from Menpo2D [36].
+We evaluate the model on Menpo train set and compare to a number of state-of-the-art approaches.
 Figure 5 and Table 3 show our model outperforming all of the baselines on this difficult task.
 The performance improvement is especially large on profile faces, which SDM, CFAN, DRMF, and PO-CR approaches are completely unable to handle.
 We also outperform the very recent 3DDFA model which was designed for large pose face fitting.
 As these results are on a cross-dataset evaluation, they demonstrate how well our method generalizes to unseen data and how well it performs on challenging profile faces.